 I offer layaway on most items purchased for full retail price.
 In general my layaway terms are 1/3 down and 1/3 in 30 days and the last 1/3 in 60 days.
 I am flexible so if you are interested please ask me and we can work out a payment plan that suits you.
 Items ship when payment is complete and items purchased or payments made on layaway are eligible for store credit only.

-This ring would be a fantastic engagement ring!
-It’s as beautiful and unique, just like the love of your life.
+This ring would be a fantastic engagement ring or wedding band.
+It’s as beautiful and unique as the love of your life.